reactwaylabs/saga/README.md

 `TState` - store state.

-Method is invoked immediately before a store began to clean the state.
+Method is invoked immediately before a store begins to clean the state.
 It's called in the middle of a dispatch cycle.
 If state returned in this method, it's used for initial state.

 #### `protected shouldHandleAction(action: Object, state: TState): boolean`

-Checks if action should handled.
+Checks if action should be handled.
 By default always returns true.

 | Argument      | Type     | Description                 |
 |---------------|----------|-----------------------------|